Radiative decays and magnetic moments of the predicted $B_c$-like molecules: Transition magnetic moments and radiative decay behaviors

+The previous work often use the above treatment approach to discuss the hadronic transition magnetic moments and radiative decay behaviors during the past few decades \cite{Majethiya:2009vx,Majethiya:2011ry,Shah:2016nxi,Gandhi:2018lez,Ghalenovi:2018fxh,Gandhi:2019bju,Rahmani:2020pol,Hazra:2021lpa,Menapara:2021dzi,Menapara:2022ksj,Li:2021ryu,Zhou:2022gra,Wang:2022tib,Kakadiya:2022pin}.
+However, the spatial wave functions of the initial and final states can influence the hadronic transition magnetic moments and radiative decay behaviors when the factor $\left\langle R_f \left|e^{-i {\bf k}\cdot{\bf r}_j}\right| R_i\right\rangle$ does not approach 1.
+Thus, we consider the contribution of the spatial wave functions of the initial and final states when discussing the transition magnetic moments and the radiative decay behaviors of the $B_c$-like molecular states in the following numerical analysis.

-In the realistic calculation, it is necessary to discuss the flavor-spin-color-spatial wave functions of the $B_c$-like molecular states.
-For the $B_c$-like molecular state, the color wave function is 1 due to the color confinement, and the spatial wave function satisfies the normalization condition when only considering the contribution of the $S$-wave component.
-Thus, the color and spatial wave functions do not affect the magnetic moments of the $B_c$-like molecular states when only focusing on the contribution of the $S$-wave component \cite{Li:2021ryu,Zhou:2022gra,Wang:2022tib,Wang:2022ugk}, and we need to construct the flavor and spin wave functions of the $B_c$-like molecular states.
+For the $B_c$-like molecular state, the color wave function is 1 due to the color confinement.
+Thus, the color wave functions do not affect the transition magnetic moments of the $B_c$-like molecular states \cite{Li:2021ryu,Zhou:2022gra,Wang:2022tib,Wang:2022ugk}.
+In the realistic calculation, it is necessary to discuss the spatial, flavor, and spin wave functions of the $B_c$-like molecular states and their constituent hadrons.
+In order to calculate the overlap of the spatial wave functions of the initial and final states quantitatively, we take the precise spatial wave functions for the $B_c$-like molecular states by solving the Schr\"odinger equation quantitatively \cite{Sun:2012sy}.
+In addition, we adopt the simple harmonic oscillator wave function $R_{n,l,m}(\beta,{\bf r})$ to describe the spatial wave functions of the mesons, which can be written as